MitocGroup/www/views/blog/posts/2016/02/building-scalable-web-apps-with-aws-lambda-and-home-grown-serverless-web-framework.md

 ### Closing Thoughts

-In this post, we’ve shown you how to build and deploy scalable web apps worry-free.
+In this post, we've shown you how to build and deploy scalable web apps worry-free.
 We walked through the process of building and deploying frontend, backend, database and security of scalable web applications.
 You can fork the [sample code repository](https://github.com/MitocGroup/deep-microservices-todo-app) as a starting point for your own custom web application powered by serverless microservices.

 And if you have questions or suggestions, please don't hesitate to contact us.